-One of these potential structural issues are called diverticula, which are herniations (or pockets) that can form within the walls of the intestines.
+One of these potential structural issues are called diverticula.
+Which are herniations (or pockets) that can form within the walls of the intestines.
 These pouches can be small or large, but are often only as small as 5 to 10 millimetres in diameter.
-Diverticula mostly develop in the sigmoid colon (the last part of the large intestine) but can develop throughout any part of the small or large intestines.
-For many, having diverticula is a big health concern, as the diverticula can become inflamed and infected, resulting in gastrointestinal symptoms and poor quality of life.
+Diverticula mostly develop in the sigmoid colon (the last part of the large intestine).
+But, they can develop throughout any part of the small or large intestines.
+For many, having diverticula is a big health concern.
+As the diverticula can become inflamed and infected.
+Resulting in gastrointestinal symptoms and poor quality of life.

 Diverticulosis vs. Diverticulitis